A Reverse Sunset – ever heard of them? well lets read on…

 Everyone doing landscape photography and nature photography loves sunsets and sunrises.
 Even more so, everyone doing Australian landscape photography…

 Its very likely that indeed everyone who takes landscape photographs and (maybe even more) panoramic photography, indeed did start out with searching for the colour riot that gives instant gratification.
 As our journey continues, and we maybe get more into the ‘photographic art’ side of it all, maybe then, after a while we start to seek the more subtle.

 The problem with Sunsets

 The tendency when we start out is, of course, to point the camera at the setting sun – when is it still above the horizon.
 The result is a silhouette with a yellow or orange sky.
-Very popular a few decades ago.
+Very popular a few decades ago, a kind of romantic look.
 Lots of black!
 The problem here is inherent contrast when you point the camera at the sun.
-As we grow, we learn to take such images after the sun is below the horizon, and when we get to so-called ‘expert’ we can process multiple images and get good results with a mere smidge of the sun above the horizon.
+As we grow on our photo journey, we learn to take such images after the sun is below the horizon, and when we get to so-called ‘expert’, we can process multiple images and get good results with a mere smidge of the sun above the horizon.
 So much to learn, so much time taken in post-processing!

 Its all about too much contrast, the setting sun is sooo many stops brighter than any shadow detail in the foreground that the camera cannot cope.

 An easier approach

 There is a much easier way to get colour in the sky in your images.
 Simply look the other way – east – at sunset!
 It’s a little counter-intuitive, so let me give you an example.
 I am notoriously bad at getting out of bed.
 Give me a sunset over a sunrise nine times out of ten.
 However, to get my landscape photography prints for sale, shouldn’t I try a bit harder?